joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Many customers have high requirements on security and are uncomfortable or even legally required not to trust 3rd party networks or cloud storages.
 Through GDPR et al they are required to maintain full control over their and their clients data, disregarding who they have contracted to store or process that data.

-HYKER provides a technology where data is protected in an unbroken chain from the data producer to the data consumer, in transit, at rest and over time.
+HYKER provides a technology where data is protected in an unbroken chain from the data producer to the data consumer, in transit, at rest and over time, independent of network technology.
 A form of end-to-end encryption technology but with managed trust and data access control.

 Instead of having trust distributed and delegated as a result of the different network and cloud suppliers models, the customer can take full control over the system and manage trust to best suit the security needs and logics of their application.